koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------
 <!-- note
 Custom renderer is useful even on browser environments.
-If you feel that The size of React DOM is so big.
+If you feel that the size of React DOM is so big.
-You can create alternative lightweight React DOM implementation as a custom renderer.
+You can create an alternative lightweight React DOM implementation as a custom renderer.

 ReactDOMLite is an example of these.
 If you are interested in creating a custom renderer for DOM.
 I recommend watching the video of Sophie's talk at this year's React Conf.

-Before describing custom renderer, I'd like to introduce -->
+Before going over React custom renderer, I'd like to introduce the architecture of React.
+-->

 # React DOM Lite